 Some of the amazing ape vocals beginning with laughter come from Knuckles and Arvid, two young chimpanzees.
 Soft subtle sighs and singing comes from adult chimpanzee Toddy.
 The bellowing “long calls” filled with power is from Linus, an orangutan.
 Breathing is from sweet Jeannie, a chimpanzee.
 Mouth popping noises are from a gorilla.
 The excited whoops, hoots, hand claps, kisses, to tiny voices are all great ape – big and small.

 JEANNIE, with the most beautiful eyes I’ve ever seen, lived 24 years of her life in research.
 Having suffered mental breakdowns and to be euthanized in the laboratory, she was rescued into sanctuary.

-Born in Africa, now living in sanctuary, TODDY was captured and sold as an infant into the pet industry having bullet fragments still lodged in her brain.
+Born in Africa, TODDY was captured and sold as an infant into the pet industry having bullet fragments still lodged in her brain.

-LINUS stepped out into sunshine and the rain for the first time in sanctuary after living caged in a garage.
+LINUS stepped out into sunshine and the rain for the first time in sanctuary after living caged in a garage over 10 years.

 Thank you to all and everyone who took part in the making of this album.
 It is up to us to care for ourselves, our nature, the beauty that surrounds us all above and below sea level.
 All my gratitude! - Harry

 ps - Visit the provided links for more information on great apes and sanctuaries!!